What is the Blackhills Football Club?

 What about Travel?

-In order to play at the highest level, there is some travel involved.
 Half of our games are played at home in the Thurston County area.
 The vast majority of teams we play during the season are located within the I-5 corridor.
-There may be occasional trips to the east side of the state.
+There might be a couple occasional trips to the east side of the state.
 We generally try to carpool and arrange rides where possible.

 Are there any soccer breaks?